For investors · working product, pre-launch · founder-led

 6.9M

 The competitive heat is real: Function Health sued Superpower in 2025 over advertising, a sign of how contested this category has become.
 We do not compete on drawing blood.
-We compete on the layer above it: privacy, unification and live-cited reasoning that no plaintext-holding competitor can match.
+We compete on the layer above it: unification, evidence-checked guidance and privacy that no fragmented, plaintext-holding competitor can match.

 03 · The moat